JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **In a lifetime, the heart pumps about one million barrels of blood**.
+And here is a just a random fact -  **Singer Alice Cooper once had a live chicken thrown at him during a concert in Toronto.
+He threw the chicken back at the crowd and all the publicity surrounding the incident skyrocketed his singing career**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)